theSohamTUmbare/CLIP-model/README.md

+This project is made by me and [Soham Bit](https://github.com/bit-soham)
 # CLIP Model: Training and Evaluation

 This repository contains the implementation and evaluation of a custom [CLIP](https://arxiv.org/abs/2103.00020) (Contrastive Language-Image Pretraining) model, trained using a Vision Transformer (ViT) on the COCO dataset.
 The CLIP model architecture was adapted from [**Stable Diffusion**](https://github.com/Stability-AI/stablediffusion) and modified with a custom training logic defined in the `train` folder.